We’ll do our best to provide answers.

 Do I have to be a runner?

 Running doesn’t have to be your jam prior to taking our class.
 No prior experience necessary!
-There are many ways to create intensity and challenge on treadmills without actually running.
+There are many ways to create intensity and challenge to get your heart rate up.

 Am I going to be the slowest/weakest/ lamest person in the class?